SerenaGW/LLMReadteamSymbolic/FineTuningGUIDE/README2.md

 [FineTuningGuide_SymbolicLanguage2.json](FineTuningGuide_SymbolicLanguage2.json) : Includes complete prompts that demonstrate a progression in attack complexity:

-- Full Symbolic Attacks: Entire phrases written in the symbolic language.
+- Full Symbolic Training: Entire phrases written in the symbolic language.

-- Hybrid Attacks: Phrases that combine natural language with symbolic segments.
+- Hybrid Training: Phrases that combine natural language with symbolic segments.

-- Dynamic Attacks: Prompts where a symbol acts as a trigger to alter a word or phrase, forcing the model to follow a manipulated logic.
+- Dynamic Training: Prompts where a symbol acts as a trigger to alter a word or phrase, forcing the model to follow a manipulated logic.

 ## Contributions and Collaboration
 This guide is a prototype.
 We invite the AI security community and developers to: